MacCracken Housing Program for Doctoral Students

 2 Students agree to a specific term of occupancy in the MHP housing license.
 The license may not be extended for longer than the term specified.
 Early release from the housing license is not possible except for extenuating and unforeseen circumstances.

-3 Complete payment schedules will be released during the fall 2013 semester.
+3 The rent payment schedule will be released in advance of the fall 2014 term.

 MHP—Stuyvesant Town Converted Two-Bedroom Apartments